 What about lifetime fishing licenses?

 Finally, there are lifetime Alabama fishing licenses available to those most ardent anglers.
-You just make a one-time purchase and you’re set for life.
+Simply make a one-time purchase and you’re set for life.
 The only requirement is that you are a state resident with a driver’s license or non-driver’s ID.

 How and Where to Get a License

 Getting a fishing license in Alabama is pretty easy.
 You can purchase one from any of the following local government offices:

 - Your county’s probate office